YashodharDodabhangi/numpycheatsheet/README.md

 # numpycheatsheet
-It is cheat sheet to revise the concept in glance
+It is cheatsheet to revise the concept